bollewolle/pyqrfactorydiscogs/README.md

 # Flask Discogs Collection to QR Factory CSV Generator

-A web application that allows users to authenticate with Discogs API, retrieve their collection folders and releases, select specific releases, sort them by date, preview the generated CSV, and download it in the format expected by QR Factory 3.
+A web application that allows users to authenticate with Discogs API, retrieve their collection folders and releases, select specific releases, sort them by date, preview and edit the generated CSV, and download it in the format expected by QR Factory 3.

 ## Features

-- ✅ OAuth authentication with Discogs API
+- ✅ OAuth authentication with Discogs API (web-based flow)
+- ✅ Auto-authentication using `.env` credentials if available
 - ✅ Retrieve collection folders from Discogs
 - ✅ Browse releases within selected folders
 - ✅ Sort releases by release year (newest first)
 - ✅ Select individual releases or all releases
 - ✅ Preview CSV output before final generation
+- ✅ Edit CSV data in a web interface before download
 - ✅ Download CSV in QR Factory 3 compatible format
+- ✅ Session management with clear session functionality

 ## Installation